Neural-Systems-at-UIO/QUINT_webtools/docs/WebIlastik.rst

   :align: center
   :width: 500

-How to segment your images with WebIlastik?
+How to classify your images?
 -------------------------------------------